gd46/Protractor_Template/README.md

 3. Open new terminal window
 4. Run protractor by typing path to conf file

+# Important Notes

+1. You don’t need to add waits or sleeps to your test.
+Protractor can communicate with your AngularJS app automatically and execute the next step in your test the moment the webpage finishes pending tasks, so you don’t have to worry about waiting for your test and webpage to sync.

 # Resources
 1. [Protractor for Angularjs](http://ramonvictor.github.io/protractor/slides/#/)
 2. [Protractor FAQ](https://github.com/angular/protractor/blob/master/docs/faq.md)